Cha-K28/Interactive-frontend-milestone-project/README.md

 ## Acknowledgements

-1. The code institute tutor team who helped me at many stages throughout this project.
+1. The code institute tutor team who helped me at many stages throughout this project particularly when i had difficulties with displaying markers.
 2. The idea came from my work, as i was recently researching electric vehicles.
 3. The IT team at work who took time out of their busy days to give me advice anytime i asked.
 4. To Gerry, my mentor for his wonderful guidance and advice through out the project.